-So now you know the minimal risks, can you get tattoos while pregnant?
+So now you know the minimal risks, you may be wondering when can pregnant women get tattoos?

-Can you get a tattoo while pregnant 1st trimester?
+Can you get a tattoo while pregnant in the 1st trimester?

-The risk of infection and heavy metal poisoning are small, but they are there.
+While they are there, the risk of infection and heavy metal poisoning is small.

-If you’re worried at all, speak with your doctor.
+If you’re worried at all, you can always speak with your doctor.

 Can you get a tattoo while pregnant 2nd trimester?